marcua/blog.marcua.net/_drafts/autodata-automating-common-data-operations.md

 To be clear, Autodata doesn't replace critical thinking: it just means that in fewer lines of code, a data practitioner can follow a best practice.
 Fully realized, an Autodata workflow will break a high-level goal like "I want to predict X" or "I want to know why Y is so high" into a set of declarative steps (e.g., "Summarize the data," "Build the model") that require little or no code to run, but still allow for introspection and iteration.

+In this post, I'll first list projects in the space of Autodata, and then take a stab at what the future of Autodata could look like.

+# The problems and projects
-In this post, I'll highlight a few trailblazing projects in the space, categorized by stage in the data analysis pipeline.
+Here are a few trailblazing projects in the space, categorized by stage in the data analysis pipeline.
 I'm sure I've missed a number of projects in the space, as well as entire categories in the space.
 This area deserves a deeper survey: I'd love to collaborate with folks that agree!

-# The problems and projects

 ## Data ingestion
 You can't summarize or analyze your data in its raw form: you have to turn it into a dataframe or SQL-queriable table.
 When presented with a new CSV file or collection of JSON blobs, my first reaction is to load the data into some structured data store.
 Most datasets are small, and many analyses start locally, so I try loading the data into a [SQLite](https://www.sqlite.org/index.html) or [DuckDB](https://duckdb.org/) embedded database.
 This is almost always harder than it should be: the CSV file will have inconsistent string/numeric types and null values, and the JSON documents will pose additional problems around missing fields and nesting that prevents their loading into a relational database.
 The problem of loading a new dataset is the problem of describing and fitting it to a schema.